Continuous N\'{e}el-VBS Quantum Phase Transition in Non-Local one-dimensional systems with SO(3) Symmetry

-In conclusion, we have found that there can be a direct continuous quantum phase transition between the long range antiferromagnetic N\'{e}el order, and the VBS order, in an effective $1d$ spin-1/2 system with nonlocal interactions.
+In conclusion, we have found that there can be a direct continuous quantum phase transition between the long range antiferromagnetic N\'{e}el order, and the VBS order, in an effective $1d$ spin-1/2 system with nonlocal interactions (Eq.~\ref{H2}).
 Due to the nonlocality of the model, even in a $1d$ system with a continuous $\SO(3)$ spin symmetry there can be a long range N\'{e}el order.
-In the example that we have chosen, the effective spin-1/2 system is the $1d$ boundary of a $2d$ AKLT state, and the nonlocal interaction in our study arises from coupling the $1d$ boundary to the bulk quantum critical modes.
-Our results were drawn from a controlled renormalization group study, and the critical exponents extracted are qualitatively consistent with the N\'{e}el-VBS transition found numerically in recent simulation of a spin-1/2 chain with spatially nonlocal interactions, which should be equivalent to our example by taking the velocity of the bulk quantum critical modes to infinity.
+Within the accuracy of our method, the effective spin-1/2 system Eq.~\ref{H2} arises from coupling the $1d$ boundary of a $2d$ SPT phase to bulk quantum critical modes.
+Our results were drawn from a controlled renormalization group study, and the critical exponents extracted (including the anomalous dimensions of order parameters and the dynamical exponent) are qualitatively consistent with the N\'{e}el-VBS transition found numerically in recent simulation of a spin-1/2 chain with spatially instantaneous nonlocal interactions~\cite{sandvik1,sandvik2}.
 If a $1d$ system has local interactions only, there can only be spontaneous discrete symmetry breaking.
 Previous numerical and analytical works~\cite{sandvik3,motrunich1d1,motrunich1d2} have studied the analogue of deconfined quantum critical point between two phases that spontaneously break different discrete symmetries.

 This work is supported by NSF Grant No. DMR-1920434, the David and Lucile Packard Foundation, and the Simons Foundation.
 The authors thank Anders Sandvik and Leon Balents for helpful discussions.